hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 RCtrl - Paste message to archive (press+hold) - context menu
 ```

 ▶️***To enable modified interface, you need "chrome" folder and "user.js" file*** (be careful with this file - it makes a "permanent" change to program settings = to undo changes, it is not enough to delete it, but you have to manually edit preferences in "about:config".
 Way to avoid this manual modification is to backup ```prefs.js``` file) ***copy into your ThunderFox profile (about:profiles)***.
-If you don't want to modify web content (especially first global row may cause issues on some websites - Google login doesn't work without playing animation on first attempt - F5, Steam images do not repeat endlessly when hovering over them with mouse, ...), just delete ```userContent.css``` file.
+If you don't want to modify web content (especially first global row may cause issues on some websites - Google login doesn't work without playing animation on first attempt - F5, Steam images do not repeat endlessly when hovering over them with mouse, aukro.cz, ...), just delete ```userContent.css``` file.
 If you want to return removed buttons/icons and some other small things, just delete upper "Delete me" part in ```userChrome.css``` file and all except first 5 lines in ```user.js``` file (CSS 132 / ESR+)

 ■ Firefox/Thunderbird installers can be extracted by WinRar/7-Zip and then used without installation.
 Profiles can be manually created and run via ***thunderfox.exe -p*** or automatically created (if it doesn't already exist.
 Auto may not work in very old FF) and run via (example) ***thunderfox.exe -profile "a:\000"***.
 Offline mode ***thunderfox.exe -offline***